dihuangdh/twitter-language-blocker/README.md

 - Uses MutationObserver to detect and process new tweets as they load
 - Language detection via Unicode character ranges
-- Settings stored in Chrome's sync storage
+- Settings stored in Chrome's sync storage for persistence across devices
+- Automatically applies settings when Twitter/X pages load or refresh
 - Compatible with both twitter.com and x.com domains
+- Only runs on Twitter/X domains - other websites remain unaffected

 ## Privacy